matannoam/pre-bp/README.md

 ## what dev tools are included
 - [webpack](https://webpack.github.io/) is the new standard for bundling react apps.
-UglifyJS is used by default for production builds.
+[UglifyJS](https://github.com/mishoo/UglifyJS2) is used by default to minify production builds.
-- webpack-dev-server uses [Express.js](http://expressjs.com/) to serve the app in development.
+- [webpack-dev-server](https://webpack.github.io/docs/webpack-dev-server.html)  uses [Express.js](http://expressjs.com/) to serve the app in development.
 - [babel](https://babeljs.io/) is a transpiler, which allows the code to be run in most modern browsers.
 The es2015 and react presets are included and used by default for production builds, and well as [stage-2](https://git.io/es-next#stage-2) for spreads and other syntax.
-- [webpack-dashboard](https://github.com/FormidableLabs/webpack-dashboard) displays a good looking CLI for webpack output.
 - [webpack-bundle-size-analyzer](https://github.com/robertknight/webpack-bundle-size-analyzer) - helps confirm the production builds are tiny.
 - [redux-logger](https://github.com/evgenyrodionov/redux-logger) - logs redux states and actions to the console. included as a dependency, but not included in packing thanks to require().
 - ready to use with [react-devtools](https://github.com/facebook/react-devtools) - adds an inspector tab in the browser for components.